exordos/exordos_vpn/README.md

 ```

 ### Server config recommendations
-- use openvpn-DCO kernel module
+- use openvpn-DCO kernel module if you're ready to be a beta-tester of kernel-6.16+ and openvpn2.7 server (old DKMS-based DCO has some [stability problems](https://github.com/OpenVPN/ovpn-dco/issues/56))
 - DCO doesn't support mssfix, so we need to be sure to set the MTU explicitly (see issues [#61](https://github.com/OpenVPN/ovpn-dco/issues/61) and [#31](https://github.com/OpenVPN/ovpn-dco/issues/31)):
   ```
   tun-mtu 1380
   ```
   - note that **1380** bytes is a sweet spot, any larger may have problems with mobile hotspots or average internet providers easily
-- use **UDP** *only* if you can easily control clients and debug their problems.
+- **TCP** is *recommended* to use by default.
+Use **UDP** *only* if you can easily control clients and debug their problems.
 UDP has some drawbacks: it can't check connectivity easily, and you might see disruptions (instead of explicit disconnections) on timeouts or when multiple machines connect with the same certificate.
-Otherwise, **TCP** is *recommended* to use by default.

 ### Client specifics and recommendations